QI-CSHL/QuantLabs2024/_sources/Lab02_Image_Processing_and_Basic_Detection.md

 5. Watershed
 6. Filling holes in detected objects

-Here, we will demonstrate all these steps in CellProfiler, and let you play with how the parameters you choose to see how they affect the segmentation you get.
+Here, we will demonstrate all these steps in CellProfiler, and let you play with how the parameters you choose to see how they affect the {term}`segmentation` you get.

 ```{important}
 There are two main ways to move around in CellProfiler once in test mode - keep